abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 }
 ```

 This configuration disables the *DevelopmentEncryptionAndSigningCertificate* and uses a self-signed certificate called `authserver.pfx`. for **signing and encrypting the tokens**.
-This certificate is being created when the docker image is build using the `dotnet dev-certs` tooling .
-It is a sample generated certificate and it is **recommended** to update it for production environment.
-You can check the [OpenIddict Encryption and signing credentials documentation](https://documentation.openiddict.com/configuration/encryption-and-signing-credentials.html) for different options and customization.
+This certificate is created when the docker image is built using the `dotnet dev-certs` tooling.
+It is a sample-generated certificate, and it is **recommended** to update it for the production environment.
+You can check the [OpenIddict Encryption and signing credentials documentation](https://documentation.openiddict.com/configuration/encryption-and-signing-credentials.html) for different customization options.

 The `GetSigningCertificate` method is a private method located under the same **HttpApiHostModule**: